k5dru/carterbot/README.md

 - **Reason**: The system prompt ensures that the AI behaves consistently and provides the expected type of responses.
 It also allows the tool to handle interruptions seamlessly.
 - **Implementation**: The system prompt is defined as a constant string and sent with every request to the AI model.

-### Integration with `argparse`
+### Control File
-- **Reason**: Using `argparse` makes the tool more accessible and user-friendly.
-It allows users to specify various options and parameters easily.
+- **Reason**: A control file allows users to save and reuse sets of parameters that have been proven to work well for specific tasks.
-- **Implementation**: The tool parses command-line arguments using `argparse` and uses these to configure the behavior of the AI model.

-### Debugging Modes
-- **Reason**: Debugging modes help users understand how the tool works and troubleshoot issues.
-They provide detailed information about the input, output, and internal state of the tool.
-- **Implementation**: The tool supports different debug levels, which can be specified using the `-d` or `--debug-level` option.
-Higher debug levels provide more detailed output.
+- **Implementation**: Users can create a control file using the `--create-controlfile` option.
+The control file is a JSON file that contains the input files, output file, requirements, model, force flag, debug level, and temperature.

 ## Similar Projects
 -------------------